ikushlianski/repaso/documentation/prd/0150-power-user-features/overview.md

-# 0018 - Advanced Features
+# 0018 - Power User Features

 Power user features that enhance the core learning experience for users who want more control and customization.